arielfr/universal-address/README.md

 ## Option: What's my UA?

-In case you don't have an UA yet, once you choose this option, you will see a button (Send Location) to share where you living location
+In case you don't have an UA yet, once you choose this option, you will see a button (Send Location) to share your living location.

 <img src="https://raw.githubusercontent.com/arielfr/universal-address/master/docs/screens/1_2_generate_ua.PNG" width="350">

-You can search for the locaction by address or drag a waypoint on map.
+You can search for the locaction by address or just drag and drop a marker on the map.

 <img src="https://raw.githubusercontent.com/arielfr/universal-address/master/docs/screens/1_3_pick_location.PNG" width="350">

 And that's it!
-You already have an UA for your user.
+Now you have your own UA.

 <img src="https://raw.githubusercontent.com/arielfr/universal-address/master/docs/screens/1_4_get_ua.PNG" width="350">

-When you choose "What's my UA?" and you already have an UA, the bot will show you the details of your address
+If you already have an UA, but you cannot remember, just choose "What's my UA?".
+Then the bot will show your UA again.

 <img src="https://raw.githubusercontent.com/arielfr/universal-address/master/docs/screens/2_get_ua_again.PNG" width="350">

 ## Option: Get UA geolocation

-When the options appear, you can choose the option *Get UA geolocation*.
-This option allows you to get the UA exact location and the bot will show you that location on a map.
+When the quick replies appear, you can choose the option *Get UA geolocation* to fetch geolocation information about some UAs you have.
+This allows you to get the exact geolocation of UA.
+The bot will gives you the map.

 <img src="https://raw.githubusercontent.com/arielfr/universal-address/master/docs/screens/3_1_greeting.PNG" width="350">

-Just type the UA and bot will provide you an image with the exact location and a link to google maps
+Just type the UA, then bot will provide you an map image with the exact location and a link to google maps.

 <img src="https://raw.githubusercontent.com/arielfr/universal-address/master/docs/screens/3_2_get_ua_location.PNG" width="350">

-That's it!
-You have the exact location on a map and a link to google maps

 <img src="https://raw.githubusercontent.com/arielfr/universal-address/master/docs/screens/3_3_get_location.PNG" width="350">